 The non-price competition and low-inflation theories are recognized by about one-third of Canadian firms.
-From our non-price competition model, we find that only construction (which is in our baseline case) is likely to to recognize non-price competition.
-This result differs from the findings of Amirault, Kwan, and Wilkinson (2006), who suggest that there is no interindustry variation in non-price competition.
-What triggers a price change for these firms?
-Our results suggest that firms that respond to a price change initiated by their competitors and that use sales campaigns are more likely to recognize the non-price competition theory.
-Firms that recognize this theory also consider low inflation and cost-based pricing to be important.
+We find that only construction firms (which are in our baseline case) are likely to recognize non-price competition.
+This result differs from the findings of Amirault, Kwan, and

+Wilkinson (2006), who suggest that there is no interindustry variation in non-price competition.
+We find that the firms responding to a price change initiated by their competitors and use sales campaigns are more likely to recognize the non-price competition theory.
+The firms recognizing this theory also consider low inflation and cost-based pricing to be important.

-According to Table 8, firms that recognize the low-inflation theory are primarily those that sell to governments.
+According to Table 8, the firms primarily selling to governments would recognize the low-inflation theory.
 They are less likely to sell across borders and less sensitive to the price changes of competitors.
 These firms are more likely to report that a low-inflation environment restricts their ability to change prices when they report that factor stability, customer relations, and non-price competition are important.